evanhessler/CrookBook/project_documents/software_design_description_document.md

 // Some ideas for remaining CSUs:

 #### 6.3.1.7 Homepage View
+The Homepage View CSU is part of the Views CSC.
+The homepage view displays the entire database in a table and has navigation links to other views in Crookbook.

+Methods: viewAllCases()

 #### 6.3.1.8 Create Case View
+The Create Case View CSU is part of the Views CSC.
+The Create Case View is charged with adding a new entry to the crookbook database.

+Methods: addEntry(request) where request is the form data from the view.

 #### 6.3.1.9 Edit Case View
+The Edit Case View CSU is part of the Views CSC.
+The Edit Case View is responsible for changing data for a specific entry in the crookbook database.

+Methods: editCase(master_dr)

 #### 6.3.1.10 Search Cases View
+The Edit Case View CSU is part of the Views CSC.
+The Search Cases View allows for advanced searching of the CrookBook database.

+Methods: searchCases(request) where request is the form data from the advanced search view.

 ### 6.3.2  Detailed Interface Descriptions